 When blood glucose levels are high, it prevents our white cells from healing tissues.
 The high glucose can lead to small blood vessel disease and also limit blood flow around the healing process, causing a delay in epithelialization (or regrowth of skin layer).
-At Certified Foot and Ankle Specialists we have vascular specialists in our clinics that can thoroughly evaluate and treat any significant circulation problems hindering wound healing.
+At Certified Foot and Ankle Specialists (AKA: Diabetic wound care specialists) we have vascular surgeons in our clinics that can thoroughly evaluate and perform wound care for diabetic foot ulcers and treat any significant circulation problems hindering diabetic wound healing.

 Reduce the pressure on your foot

 The most important aspect of wound healing is “off-loading.”
 Foot wound care is like the landscaping of newly planted grass; it needs care and time to heal, and in the case of a diabetic foot ulcers, it may require you to be off of your feet.
 A study of 49 patients in 2017 demonstrated that “while walking may delay wound healing, unprotected standing might be an even more unrealized and sinister culprit.”
 In particular, the study revealed that standing duration is the only significant predictor of healing at 12 weeks, and is almost three times greater than walking duration in neuropathic foot ulcers.